Vaccinations for Kenya

 Required for entry

-- Yellow Fever (required if arriving from yellow-fever endemic country)
+- Yellow Fever (required if arriving from endemic country; strongly recommended for all areas outside Nairobi city)

 Malaria risk & prevention